nextensio/docs/content/en/Architecture/onboarding/_index.md

 For initial bootstrapping, the comment about "You have no attributes for AppGroup" can be ignored.
 It will be covered in step 4 below and also explained in more detail in section [Policies and Attributes](/architecture/policyattr.html)

-* The AppGroup ID is an email id.
+* The AppGroup ID is any unique ID in an email format (does not have to be a valid email ID).
 * The AppGroup Name is just a descriptive string
 * The AppGroup Compute Pods (default 1).
 This represents the number of connectors per AppGroup ID.
 There can be multiple connectors for scale (load balancing) and/or redundancy.
 The default value of one connector is a good start!
 * Services: in our example, customer will enter the application URLs appx.awesomecustomer.com, appy.awesomecustomer.com